< Lessons

 Cover

-Basic work competencies are people's characteristic ways of working, processing of information and viewing the world and oneself.
-They develop earlier, are more stable in time and thus guide all educational, occupational and job specific competence.
+Basic competencies at work are individuals' characteristic ways of working, handling information and viewing the world and oneself.
+They develop earlier, are more stable in time and guide all educational, occupational and job specific competence.
+They are the hub of a competency system where the same basic competencies describe also teams and requirements in specific jobs.

 Competency pyramid

-Individuals can be viewed with three levels of competencies arranged in a pyramid-like form.
-At the peak are JOB SPECIFIC competencies developing from work experience, eg., the planning of bridges in urban environments.
-Job specific competencies are built on EDUCATIONAL and OCCUPATIONAL competencies deriving from formal education.
-In the engineer's case this would mean general skill in planning bridge structures.
-The pyramid's base, providing a guiding thread to the "upper" competencies, is composed of BASIC COMPETENCIES, the individual's characteristic ways of working, handling information and viewing the world.
-They develop earlier, are more stable in time and thus guide all educational, occupational and job specific competence.
+Individuals can be viewed with three competence elements arranged in a pyramid-like form.
+At the peak are JOB SPECIFIC competencies developing from work experience.
+They are built on EDUCATIONAL and OCCUPATIONAL competencies which derive from formal education.
+At the base are BASIC COMPETENCIES, individuals' characteristic ways of working, handling information and viewing the world.
+They develop earlier, are more stable in time but what is most important, they guide and give direction to all educational, occupational and job specific competencies.
+They may be expressed as personified "Experts in work".

 Competencies